raspberrypilearning/beating-heart/en/quiz1/question_1.md

 ## Reflection

-Well done, you made your beating heart project and created a device that can pulse with a heart beat.
+Well done, you made your beating heart project and created a device that can pulse with a heartbeat.

-Answer the three questions below to look back on what you've learned.
+Answer the three questions below to look back on what you've learnt.

-You will be guided towards the correct answer.
+You will be guided towards the correct answers.
 You can do this activity as many times as you want to.

 Have fun!